 The most dangerous version of this system would secretly ask an oracle for the answer.

-That oracle might be a hidden benchmark label, a human reviewer at runtime, or an LLM prompted to “decide the truth.”
+That oracle might be a hidden benchmark label, a human reviewer at runtime, or an LLM prompted to decide truth.
 GCTS forbids that pattern.

 Labels and expert judgments may be used for training, calibration, evaluation, and error review.
 They may not bypass runtime evidence closure and world ranking.
-A deployable run must be able to explain how each promoted claim came from evidence, access states, rules, and calibrated parameters.
+A deployable run must be able to explain how each promoted claim came from evidence, access states, rules, worlds, proof traces, and calibrated parameters.

 Why This Matters

 The obvious applications are scientific disagreement, intelligence analysis, investigative reporting, legal review, compliance, institutional accountability, and high-stakes organizational decisions.
-But the underlying problem is broader: modern information environments are full of partial records.
+The underlying problem is broader: modern information environments are full of partial records.

 Ordinary RAG systems are useful when the answer is in the retrieved documents.
 They are weaker when the decisive fact is in a record that is unavailable, withheld, sealed, destroyed, or never generated.
 They are weaker still when the absence of that record is itself part of the evidence.